ntoll/BFD/README.md

 * Interrogate individual objects for readable namespaces/tags (that may match a pattern).
 * Events are raised when specific changes happen in the datastore.
 These are configured to call web-hooks so third parties can follow what's going on.
+The event log can be used observe how the object and associated values changed through time (i.e. versioning).
 * Data types understood by BFD: string, boolean, integer and floats.
-Blobs of arbitrary bytes may also be stored (as a URL that referencng raw data identified by mime-type).
+Blobs of arbitrary bytes may also be stored (as a URL that references raw data identified by mime-type).
+There is no such thing as "null".
+If a value isn't known, the tag is removed (but its presence is retained in the event log).

 ## Implementation